Doctor of Physical Therapy Degree

 Tawna Wilkinson, PT, DPT, PCS

 Read Bio Close

-Dr. Wilkinson is the Director of Clinical Education and an Associate Professor in the physical therapy program.
-She is board certified in pediatrics by the American Board of Physical Therapy Specialties and has over 14 years of experience in a variety of pediatric settings.
+Dr. Wilkinson is the director of clinical education (DCE) and an associate professor in the physical therapy program.
+She is board-certified in pediatrics by the American Board of Physical Therapy Specialties and has over 17 years of experience in a variety of pediatric settings.
 Her primary focus as DCE is development of clinical sites, clinical instructors, and center coordinators of clinical education.
 Dr. Wilkinson received her professional education from A.T.
-Still University in 1999, completed her transitional Doctor of Physical Therapy degree in 2004, and a PhD in Physical Therapy from Nova Southeastern in 2015.
+Still University School of Health Sciences in 1999, completed her transitional doctor of physical therapy degree in 2004, and a PhD in physical therapy from Nova Southeastern in 2015.
 She joined the ATSU faculty in 2007.
-Her research interests are within pediatric assessment and treatment, evidence-based practice, and community-based student learning experiences.
-She currently serves as a Director-at-Large on the National Consortium of Clinical Educators.
-Dr. Wilkinson’s teaching areas are basic patient care skills, psycho-social aspects of disability, and a focus on teaching in the clinical environment.
+Her research interests are within clinical education, pediatric assessment and treatment, evidence-based practice, and community-based student learning experiences.
+She currently serves the profession as a Director-at-Large on the National Consortium of Clinical Educators.
+Dr. Wilkinson’s teaching areas are evidence-based practice, basic patient care skills, psychosocial aspects of disability, pediatrics, and clinical education.

 Lesley K. Gilmer, PhD